 Typically, a company is the smallest Army element to be given a designation and an affiliation with higher headquarters at battalion and brigade level.

-- Fire Team.
-A Fire Teams is comprised of 2 Riflemen, one being the Team Leader, a Grenadier, and an Automatic Rifleman used when small recon or special missions are required.
+- A Fire Team is comprised of 2 Riflemen, one being the Team Leader, a Grenadier, and an Automatic Rifleman used when small recon or special missions are required.
 Led by a sergeant.

 The Army hasn't set a specific size to any specific element in its organizational chart.
 Instead, the number of soldiers in any given element of command depends on the type of unit involved and its mission.